Open-Attestation/oa-encryption/README.md

 }
 ```

-The key from the encrypted document can be extracted out and the rest of the document can be stored anywhere.
-To decrypt the document, the key will be needed, hence the content of your document is safe.
+You can extract the key from the encrypted document and store the rest of the document anywhere.

 ### Decrypting a document

+To decrypt the document, you will need to provide the key.
+That makes your document content safe.

+The following shows a code example which will decrypt a document that was encrypted.

+>**Note:** When you run it, be sure to use different values.

 ```javascript
 const { decryptString } = require("@govtechsg/oa-encryption");